Kermit's Swamp Years

-Kermit's Swamp Years is a 2002 American direct-to-video buddy road adventure film directed by David Gumpel and featuring The Muppets.
+Kermit's Swamp Years is a 2002 American direct-to-video buddy road comedy adventure film directed by David Gumpel and featuring The Muppets.
 The plot recounts the early life of Kermit the Frog, offering a prequel to the 1979 film The Muppet Movie.

 Young Kermit ventures beyond his swamp home for the first time, alongside friends Goggles and Croaker, all sharing an extraordinary adventure.

 Kermit's Swamp Years was first broadcast on August 18, 2002 on the Starz network, with VHS and DVD releases the following month.

-Although produced at Disney-MGM Studios, film rights (as of June 2025) are still held by Sony Pictures rather than The Walt Disney Company.
+Although produced at Disney-MGM Studios, film rights are held by Sony Pictures rather than The Walt Disney Company.